-Qualifying as an actuary is a passport to a wide variety of careers in insurance companies, investments, pensions, health care and banking – not just in the UK, but throughout the world.
-Kent is one of a very few universities in the UK to teach the subject.
+Studying actuarial science on this conversion programme is a passport to a wide variety of careers in insurance companies, investments, pensions, health care and banking – not just in the UK, but throughout the world.

-Our Postgraduate Diploma (PDip) in Actuarial Science, MSc in Applied Actuarial Science and International Master’s are all fully accredited by the Institute and Faculty of Actuaries; they also provide a fast-track route to qualifying as an actuary, because students who achieve a high enough overall mark in these programmes can obtain exemptions from the professional examinations included within their studies.
+Our MSc in Actuarial Science, MSc in Applied Actuarial Science and International Master’s are all fully accredited by the Institute and Faculty of Actuaries; they also provide a fast-track route to qualifying as an actuary, because students who achieve a high enough overall mark in these programmes can obtain exemptions from the professional examinations included within their studies.

-The PDip is a nine-month, full-time intensive programme that is suited to students who have a degree in mathematics, statistics or economics.
+The MSc in Actuarial Science is a one-year, full-time intensive programme that is suited to students who have a degree in mathematics, statistics or economics.

-Although you only need to take 120 credits (equivalent to a minimum of four subjects leading to the professional examinations) for the Diploma, you can take further subjects for exemption purposes.
-If you take fewer than 120 credits, you may be eligible for a Postgraduate Certificate in Actuarial Science.
+Although you only need to take 180 credits for the MSc, you can take further subjects for exemption purposes.
+If you take fewer than 180 credits, you may be eligible for a Postgraduate Diploma in Actuarial Science.

 The following modules are indicative of those offered on this programme.
 This list is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.
 Most programmes will require you to study a combination of compulsory and optional modules.
 You may also have the option to take modules from other programmes so that you may customise your programme and explore other subject areas that interest you.

 The aim of this module is to provide a grounding in the principles of modelling as applied to financial mathematics – focusing particularly on deterministic models which can be used to model and value known cashflows.